sergixaudiera/sergixaudiera.github.io/quotes.md

 - Depresión: exceso de pasado; estrés: exceso de presente; ansiedad: exceso de futuro
 - “Happiness is when what you think, what you say, and what you do are in harmony” - Mahatma Gandhi
 - "Everything you want is on the other side of hard"
+- "Perfection is the enemy of the good"